HyunA to drop new mini-album 'Nabillera' next week

 South Korean singer HyunA is set to release her upcoming mini-album ‘Nabillera’ later this month.

 Music label P Nation took to social media on July 14 to announce the tracklist for HyunA’s forthcoming EP ‘Nabillera’, set to include a title track of the same name and four other tracks.
-The record’s lead single is notably co-written by P Nation label head Psy, labelmate and partner DAWN, HyunA and Daniel Caesar, among others.
+The record’s lead single is notably co-written by P Nation label head Psy, labelmate and partner DAWN, HyunA and Daniel Caesar of Swedish production duo Caesar & Loui among others.
 Caesar was also credited as the song’s composer and arranger in the credits.

 Meanwhile, HyunA both wrote and composed two of the record’s tracks – ‘Picasso & Fernande Olivier’ as well as ‘Watch Me’ – while DAWN was credited as both a lyricist and composer for ‘Bad Dog’.
 The ‘Nabillera’ mini-album is due out next week on July 20 at 6pm KST.